bmt626/lpthw/README.md

-# Learn Python the Hardway
+# Learn Python the Hard Way

-This is my collection of projects and files from the "Learn Python the Hardway" series
+This is my collection of projects and files from the "Learn Python the Hard Way" series